 I received the Democratic Party of Milwaukee County’s 2016 Rising Star Award for my work as chair of the DPW’s Latino Caucus.
 In 2018, I received the Community Champion Award from Citizen Action of Wisconsin and was recognized by Madison365 as one of Wisconsin’s Most Powerful Latinos.
 Most recently, I was appointed Vice Chair of the National Hispanic Caucus of State Legislators 2020 Immigration Task Force.

-Wisconsin Assembly – District 11
+Representative to the Assembly – District 11

 Dora Drake is a member of the community who was born and raised in the Graceland neighborhood near Wyrick Park.